0xPoe/talks/slides.md

 <img src="https://tikv.org/img/tikv-instance.png" rounded-lg shadow-lg w="90%" h="80%" mx-auto />

 <!--
 Under the hood, TiKV uses RocksDB as its storage engine.
+RocksDB is a high-performance C++ storage engine originally developed at Facebook and later open sourced.

-If you look at our other components, like TiDB, you’ll see we use Go for most of them.
+If you look at our other components, such as TiDB—which serves as the compute layer of our database—you’ll notice that they are mostly built in Go.

+However, TiKV relies heavily on RocksDB.
+For this kind of usage, Go wasn’t a great fit.
+Even though cgo is available, managing memory efficiently through the CGo interface can be quite challenging.

-Since we rely heavily on RocksDB, Go wasn’t a great fit.
-At the same time, our co‑founders were big fans of Rust, so we chose Rust for TiKV.
+At the time, our co-founders were strong believers in Rust, so back in 2016, we decided to build TiKV in Rust.

-That choice was challenging because Rust was still young and the ecosystem wasn’t mature.
-We had to build a lot of pieces from scratch.
+That decision wasn’t without challenges.
+Rust was still very young—the 1.0 release had just come out—and the ecosystem was far from mature.
+We had to build many components from scratch.
 -->

 ---
 transition: slide-left